xinyeelim/Attendance-Management-System-Using-Face-Recognition-GROUPB/PMP-PLAN/C-PROJECT_IMPLEMENTATION.md

 For the hardware, our group uses the laptop which consists of intel core i5 and 8GB RAM to conduct our project.

 #### Software Requirement:
-For the software, our group used python programming language to implement the code for intelligent module in recognizing car plate and PHP programming language to design the website and database connection.
+For the software, our group used python programming language to implement the code for intelligent module in recognizing face and PHP programming language to design the website and database connection.

 #### Intelligent System Architecture:
 The proposed neural network is WPOD-Net, which is a type of convolution neural network.